 DO NOT ALLOW CHILDREN TO USE OR HANDLE A DAMAGED CARBON ARROW.

-HOW TO INSPECT AN ARROW FOR DAMAGE
+HOW TO INSPECT AN ARROW

-If you hear any sound produced during the inspection process, discard the arrow in a responsible manner.
+If you hear ANY sound produced during the inspection process, DISCARD THE ARROW in a responsible manner.

 Arrow safety starts with the proper arrow selection.